Clemyxy/Bezier-Curves-and-Patches/README.md

 # Bezier Curves and Splines

-This project was made for the Geometric Modeling course dispensed by Eric Galin during my second year of Master at Université Lyon 1.
+This project was made for the Geometric Modeling course dispensed by Eric Galin during my second year of Master at UniversitÃ© Lyon 1.

 ## Getting Started